You may be asking yourself how you’ll know which sites are legit to work on and which are total rip-offs.

 Legit money making sites will explain what it is they are going to teach you and how.

-“$1 Trial and Money Back Guarantee”
+THREE: “$1 Trial and Money Back Guarantee”

 Once you are offered something at a low cost, you need to question its value.
 Why would something of value and significance cost you so little?
 But knowing a lot of people, what’s $1 right?
 So people get tricked into paying.
-This doesn’t mean you shouldn’t purchase discounted products or money back guarantees.
+This doesn’t mean you shouldn’t purchase discounted products or money-back guarantees.
 Let me just mention that you won’t feel bad when they don’t pay you back your dollar because you’ll just see it as a dollar.

 Now if this company had 10,000 people see their ad on a daily and actually pay that $1, they have just made $10,000.
 What comes after you pay is not their concern.
-Not only have they got your $1, they have put you down as a “buyer with intent”.
+Not only have they got your $1, but they have also put you down as a “buyer with intent”.
 Be vigilant when it comes to your credit card.
-It should be noted though, that not every $1 trial is a scam.
+It should be noted though, that not every $1 trial is an online scam.
 Which brings us to the next trick to look out for.

-They Don’t have a legitimate way to get in touch
+FOUR: They Don’t have a legitimate way to get in touch

 NB: LEGITIMATE COMPANIES HAVE INFO ABOUT THEMSELVES.
 FROM WHO OWNS THE COMPANY, TO WHO MANAGES IT.
 If you come across a site where they claim that after a week or so you’ll be earning about 5-6 figures and they have some dodgy email, raise that red flag.
 You have to be able to contact the company for any enquiries, especially before you purchase anything.

-Lookout for pages such as “About Us”, “Contact us” etc. there should be detailed information before you consider anything.
+Look out for pages such as “About Us”, “Contact us” etc. there should be detailed information before you consider anything.
 Ask questions, especially about the program and how and why it works.

-Product vs. Lifestyle
+FIVE: Product vs. Lifestyle

 A luxurious lifestyle is earned and worked for.
 Not bought with $1.
 You do get people that earn an income online and live fairly extravagant lives but those people don’t flaunt it.
 Most people who earn money online live pretty normal lives.
 Raise the red flag if you see a program that is plastered with mansions, fancy cars and yachts.

-“It’s Limited” the use of Scarcity Tactics
+SIX: “It’s Limited” the use of Scarcity Tactics